Agree to Disagree: When Deep Learning Models With Identical Architectures Produce Distinct Explanations: Measuring Explanation Consistency

 Given a dataset $X=\{x_1,...,x_N\} \subset R^d$, where $d \in \mathbb{N}$ is the dimension of the sample data, we have a classification task $Y(x_i) \in R^n$, where $n$ is the number of classes in a classification setting.
 We want to evaluate the consistency of explanation method $E$, where $E(Y(x_i)) \in R^d$ assigns a weight to every input feature based on its influence on $Y(x_i)$.

 Assume we have $V$ variations of the model $Y$, which we will indicate as $Y^v, v \in \{1,\dots,V\}$, then we define the explanation separability of any two of these variations as:

-where $i \in \{1,\dots,N\}$, and $D$ is a similarity measure between the two explanations provided by $E$ of the output of the two models $Y^a$ and $Y^b$.
+where $i \in \{1,\dots,N\}$, and $D$ is a similarity measure between the two explanations provided by $E$ of the output of the two models $Y^a$ and $Y^b$, and $\mathbb{E}_i$ is the expected value.
 The larger $S_{(a,b)}$ is then the more distinct the explanations produced by the same model architecture under the training conditions, $a$ and $b$.
 Without loss of generality we assume $S_{(a,b)}$ to be normalised in the range $[0,1]$ and we define consistency as:

 where $\alpha$ is the number of comparisons made between variations of the trained model.
+The separability metric $S_{(a, b)}$ should be defined such that when the explanations are completely separable (i.e. $S_{(a, b)} = 1$) then the consistency $C = 0$, and vice-versa.